Leody Taveras Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.

-- The Cardinals have a 4.24 team ERA that ranks 16th across all league pitching staffs.
+- The Cardinals have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 61 home runs (one per game), the 10th-fewest in baseball.
+- Cardinals pitchers combine to allow the eighth-fewest home runs in baseball (61 total, one per game).

-- The Cardinals will send Wainwright (2-1) to make his sixth start of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts through 26 1/3 innings pitched.
+- Liberatore (1-1) gets the starting nod for the Cardinals, his third of the season.

-- The right-hander last pitched on Monday against the Kansas City Royals, when he tossed five innings, allowing three earned runs while giving up nine hits.
+- His last appearance came on Friday, May 26 against the Cleveland Guardians, when the lefty threw five innings, surrendering four earned runs while giving up five hits.

-- The 41-year-old has an ERA of 6.15, with 5.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .325 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.